 No. The scholarship will only cover the expenses of the Scholars.
-The Scholars must take responsibility on their own for the expenses of their family members and relatives.
+The Scholars must be responsible for the expenses of their family members and relatives, if any.

 Yes.
 An applicant must not be over 30 years of age at the start date of the intended Master’s degree program and not over 35 for a doctoral degree program.

 You can refer HERE for the GPA conversion table between 10-point scale and other popular grading scales.

 First and foremost, applicants are required to read carefully all the information posted at the website of the Scholarship Program.
 Applicants then complete an online application at: https://scholarships.vinuni.edu.vn/scholarship/account/.
 Only online applications are accepted.

 The online application system of the Scholarship Program will not allow applicants to submit applications without completing the required information or completing the required steps, marked with an asterisk (*).
 Once the applicant has completed all the application requirements, the “Submit” button will appear.
 When the applicant presses the “Submit” button, the applicant’s form will be sent to the Scholarship Program and an automated confirmation email from the system will be sent to the candidate’s email address indicated in his/her registration information.
 If the applicant does not receive any notification after submitting the application, the applicant should contact the Scholarship Program via email: email@example.com or call (+84) 024 71089779 (Ext: 9032 or 9006) to get help.

 No. After the application has been submitted, the candidate can no longer be able to edit the application.
 Before pressing the “Submit” button, applicants should review in detail the information and documents that the applicant has provided as seen in the “Review” section.
 Applicants should carefully read the Program Information posted on the Program’s official website to understand the terms, policies, and regulations.